drapadubok/chap/README.md

   end
 ```

-This final section puts everything together, and it is what we use in the [controller](src/chap/lib/chap_web/controllers/funnel_controller.ex).
+This final section puts everything together, and it is what I use in the [controller](src/chap/lib/chap_web/controllers/funnel_controller.ex).

 ### Verifying that it works
 I didn't write any tests, sorry!
 So let's just curl this a little bit: